 Tea tree oil has antibacterial and antifungal properties.
 Mix one tablespoon into a cup of warm water and use it as a douche once or twice a day.
 If it causes irritation, stop using it.
 Alternatively, dilute tea tree oil with water or one teaspoon olive oil or almond oil, and rub it into the affected area.
 Also try soaking a tampon with diluted tea tree oil, inserting it, and leaving it for 2-3 hours twice a day.
 If you’re pregnant, consult a doctor before using this remedy.
 Click here for more information on how to use tea tree oil for yeast infections.

 Apply coconut oil or a mix of equal parts coconut oil and cinnamon oil directly to the affected area.
 Read more about how coconut oil treats yeast infections.

 5. Apple Cider Vinegar

-Apple cider vinegar balances the vagina’s pH level, preventing yeast infection.
+Apple cider vinegar balances the vagina’s pH level, and is one of the more commonly used remedies for vaginal itching.
 Add two cups of apple cider vinegar to a warm bath and soak for 15 minutes.
 But make sure to dry yourself thoroughly afterward.
 You will see results after two or three soaks.
 Read more about how apple cider vinegar treats yeast infections.

 - Basil: Boil 3 ½ cups water, remove from heat, add 1 ¼ tsp ground basil, cover, and steep it for 30 minutes.
 Once it’s cooled to room temperature, gargle it.